Home video: Decline of videotape and popularization of disks

 Due to all these advantages, by the mid 2000s, DVDs had become the dominant form of prerecorded video movies in both the rental film and new movie markets.
 In the late 2000s, stores began selling Blu-ray discs, a format that supports high definition.

 Early UHD Blu-ray release at Best Buy: A UHD Blu-ray disc player was also released.

 Blu-ray is a digital optical disc data storage format, designed to supersede the DVD format, and is capable of storing several hours of video in high definition (HDTV 720p and 1080p).
 The main application of Blu-ray is as a medium for video material such as feature films and for the physical distribution of video games.
 The plastic disc is the same size as DVDs and compact discs.

 Blu-ray was officially released on June 20, 2006, beginning the high-definition optical disc format war, in which Blu-ray Disc competed against the HD DVD format.
 Toshiba, the main company supporting HD DVD, conceded in February 2008.
-Blu-ray has competition from video on demand (VOD) and the continued sale of DVDs.
+Blu-ray has competition from video on demand and the continued sale of DVDs.
 As of January 2016, 44% of U.S. broadband households had a Blu-ray player.

 In the late 1990s and early 2000s, though, people continued to use VCRs to record over-the-air TV shows, because they could not make home recordings onto DVDs.
 This problem with DVD was resolved in the late 2000s, when inexpensive DVD recorders and other digital video recorders (DVRs) – which record shows onto a hard disk or flash storage – became available to purchase and rent.

 Despite the mainstream dominance of DVD, VHS continued to be used, albeit less frequently, throughout the 2000s; decline in VHS use continued during the 2010s.
 The switch to DVD initially led to mass-selling of used VHS videocassettes, which were available at used-goods stores, typically for a much lower price than the equivalent film on a used DVD.
 In July 2016, the last known manufacturer of VCRs, Funai, announced that it was ceasing VCR production.